This guest post is by Justin Miles, a same-sex hopeful adoptive parent.

 We left hopefully that at the end of June marriage equality will come to all citizens of the United States.

 Justin Miles and his partner, Brad Fields, are a same-sex couple from Bristol, Virginia looking to grow their family through open adoption.
-They are an approved family with the Independent Adoption Center.
-Follow their adoption journey at their website, Brad and Justin Adopt.

 Do you have an open adoption story?
 Share it with our community.